Jeykobz/dnn-latency-predictor/README.md

 <img src = "Images/A100 results.svg">
 </p>

-Our prediction model for the Nvidia A100 GPU achieves **low median relative errors** of
+Our prediction model for the Nvidia A100 GPU achieves **low median errors** of
 * **20.87%** in the low latency range (<2ms)
 * **9.46%** in the high latency range (>2ms)